AlessioQuercia/windows-server/README.md

 Once installed, add the wolcmd installation folder to your PATH variables:
 Go to **Start** --> Type in **env** and select **Edit the system environment variables** --> Click on **Environment variables** --> Click on the **Path** in the **System Variables** --> Click on **Modify** --> Click on **Add new** and type your wolcmd installation folder --> Click on **Ok**.

+<a name="modem"></a>
-## 4 - Setup the Modem for remote access to the Server
+## 4 - Setup the Modem
+If you only want to access your Server from your local network (e.g. from your home), then you can skip this step.
+On the other hand, if you want to be able to access the Server from any remote place, procede with the following steps.

 The general steps are the following ones:
 - Enable Dynamic DNS (DynDNS) to be able to reach the server from outside the local network (remote network).
 - Add a TCP/UDP port forwarding rule for port **7** or **9** (or for the range **7:9**), depending on which port you are using in the wolcmd command.